-- Windows NT administrator privileges, or you can use the default "sa" login - Access to the Adaptive Server distribution files - Access to a sql.ini file entry for the server
+- Windows administrator privileges - Access to the Adaptive Server distribution files - Access to a sql.ini file entry for the server

-The system environment variables discussed in Chapter 1, "Introduction."
+- The system environment variables discussed in Chapter 1, "Introduction." - Access to SySAM licenses.
+For more information, see the Sybase Software Asset Management User's Guide.